-‘Eat, Pray, Love’ Author Had a Love Ceremony With Her Partner
+Eat, Pray, Love Author Had a Love Ceremony With Her Partner

-Elizabeth Gilbert and her partner Rayya Elias hosted a love ceremony yesterday, 9 months after they announced they were dating.
-The author wrote on Instagram, “Our ceremony was nothing legally binding (no need to alert the authorities, folks!)… just a quiet and private celebration of what we have long known to be true: We belong to each other.”
+Elizabeth Gilbert and her partner Rayya Elias hosted a love ceremony yesterday, nine months after they announced they were dating.
+The author wrote on Instagram, “Our ceremony was nothing legally binding (no need to alert the authorities, folks!) … just a quiet and private celebration of what we have long known to be true: We belong to each other.”

 The two (both writers) had been friends for 15 years before they began dating.
 Elias is currently battling pancreatic and liver cancer, which Gilbert references in the Instagram as her illness.